GHGibonus/IsaacDocs/docs/xml/pocketitems.md

 Note that the subtype used in `entities2.xml` and the `pickup` tag **cannot** be used to spawn your card, and will instead crash the game.
 You must spawn / give your card via the card id, which you can obtain from `Isaac.GetCardIdByName(string cardHudName)` as described above.
 You can also check your card's current ID easily in the console by typing `g kID` and checking autocomplete; the last base game card is `k97`, the Soul of Jacob, so modded ids will start at `k98`.

-Note that cards added through `pocketitems.xml` are **not** automatically added to the card pool, and you must set up their spawning manually.
-This can be done most easily through the `MC_GET_CARD` callback.
+**Afterbirth+ only**: Custom cards are **not** automatically added to the card pool, and you must spawn them manually.
+You can use the `MC_GET_CARD` callback for that.

+**Repentance only**: Cards are now automatically added to the card pool.
+Their spawn rate will be equal to that of their `type`.
+If you want to manipulate the spawn rate of your custom cards or runes, it still can be done with `MC_GET_CARD`.
+Make sure to remember that your custom card spawns naturally!

 ## Pill Effects